-Grade Placement: 7 - 8 Prerequisite: None Credit: .5 This CTE course is designed to encourage students to start the process of becoming career ready.
+Grade Placement: 7 - 8 Prerequisite: None

+This CTE course is designed to encourage students to start the process of becoming career ready.
 They will complete personal assessments, explore career clusters, and develop skills for personal, academic, and professional success.
 Students will research and create a presentation on a career that aligns with their interests.
 Students will learn and utilize effective employability skills such as teamwork, problem solving, time management, plus goal setting.
-Labs put the previously mentioned skills into action while teaching quality food preparation and nutrition.
+Labs include food and nutrition lessons allowing students to create better food products.
 The design and construction unit stresses basic hand and machine sewing skills ending with a machine sewn project.
 Wise consumer principles and elements of design are also incorporated.
-Students will gain skills for becoming self-reliant and career ready.